tempelaar-team/qclab-dev/docs/user_guide/model.rst

 As you can see, the ingredients list includes both the Hamiltonian ingredients (``h_q``, ``h_qc``, ``h_c``), their gradients (``dh_qc_dzc``, ``dh_c_dzc``), as well as other ingredients used in the dynamics (``init_classical``, ``hop``).
 Other ingredients define initialization steps that compute the model's constants (``_init_h_q``, ``_init_h_qc``, ``_init_h_c``, ``_init_model``).
 These are distinguished by their leading underscore, which indicates that they are to be run when the model is initialized.

-To initialize the model's constants one can run
+To initialize the model's constants manually one can run

 .. code-block:: python

     model.initialize_constants()

 which will execute all the ingredients in the list that begin with an underscore.
 After doing so, all the internal constants will be available in the model's constants object ``model.constants``.
-Whenever a high-level constant is changed, the constants object automatically updates the internal constants by re-running the initialization ingredients.
+By default, this is done whenever a model object is initialized and whenever a constant is changed.

 Importantly, a model's ingredients list is executed from back to front.
 This means that one can add or overwrite an existing ingredient by appending a new tuple to the ingredients list.
 For example, if we wanted to change the quantum-classical coupling from diagonal to off-diagonal coupling, we could define a new ingredient and append it to the ingredients list: